swangchu/PythonwithSQLite/readme.md

     syntax
     SELECT columnname1, columnname2, ...
 FROM tablename WHERE columname = value

- # Commit to a databse table
+ # Commit to a database table

  **6_commit.py**